brown-ccv/honeycomb-docs/docs/quick_start.md

 - It is very straightforward and makes the installation of software very easy for users of all experience levels.
 - Installation happens with the `brew` command, which gives us access to thousands of command-line utilities.
 ##### What is a brewfile?
-- A brewfile  is a script that lists the software that are a project’s “dependencies” (programs/tools that it needs to run).
+- A Brewfile is a script that lists the software that are a project’s “dependencies” (programs/tools that it needs to run).

-The file will include all the packages we want to install and all we need to do is run the command

-    ```
+- Running a command on this file will allow us to easily install these dependencies.

+Locate the file in the project called `Brewfile` and on the command line, run the following command:

     brew bundle
-    ```

 This will call the `brew` command on each package listed, effectively downloading and installing that package to your project.